-The CBFO will sponsor, either singularly or jointly with other organizations, two topical meetings/workshops per year.
+The CBFO will continue to sponsor, either singularly or jointly with other organizations, topical meetings/workshops.
 Whenever appropriate and concurred by the co-sponsor, organizations from other countries will be invited.
-This initiative/activity and approach will increase the visibility of the CBFO and allow it to share its state-of-the-art knowledge with other organizations as well as obtain current information on issues faced by, and needs of, other radioactive waste management organizations.
+This initiative/activity and approach will allow CBFO to share its state-of-theart knowledge with other organizations as well as obtain current information on issues faced by other radioactive waste management organizations and which are of interest to CBFO.
 The logical evolution of such topical meetings/workshops is the development of joint research activities.
-Hence, in 2001, CBFO sponsored a workshop with 12 waste management organizations from Germany and a workshop with SKB of Sweden, which is the lead waste management organization in Sweden.
-The German workshop took place in April and covered six technical areas from flow and transport to sealing and closure systems.
-It was decided at the workshop that additional cooperative activities would be undertaken in 2002 between CBFO and the German waste management organizations.
-The May workshop with SKB covered site selection and site investigation.
-It was also agreed that specific areas of joint research would be performed in the future, and follow-up discussions are planned.
-CBFO is currently working with national and international waste management organizations in Europe and Japan to sponsor a colloquium on siting, to take place in 2002 in Carlsbad.
+In 2001, CBFO sponsored a workshop with 12 waste management organizations from Germany and a workshop with SKB of Sweden, which is the lead waste management organization in Sweden.
+The German workshop covered six technical areas from flow and transport to sealing and closure systems.
+It was decided at the workshop that additional cooperative activities would be undertaken between CBFO and the German waste management organizations.
+The workshop with SKB covered site selection and site investigation.
+It was also agreed that specific areas of joint research would be performed in the future, and continued discussions are planned.
+In February 2003, three very important international meetings/workshops are being co-hosted by CBFO and taking place in Carlsbad.
+The International Association for Safe Environmental Disposal of Radioactive Material (EDRAM) is holding a workshop on repository siting.
+Waste management organizations from the United States, Germany, France, Sweden, Finland, Belgium, Switzerland, Canada, UK, Japan, and Spain will be represented at the EDRAM workshop.
+Also in February 2003, CBFO is co-hosting with CROP, in conjunction with the CEC, bi-annual meetings of the CROP and BAMBUS II.
+As noted earlier, the CROP has the mission of developing an international guidance document for the development, design, construction and implementation of deep geological disposal sites and underground research laboratories; and BAMBUS II is investigating the behavior of the backfill and the disturbed rock zone in a geological repository in rock salt.